 What animal did you make?

-Take advantage of the winter season to get creative with kids activities.
+Take advantage of the winter season to get creative with kids activities, and support learning skills.

-Snow games like these support imaginations and fine motor skills.
+Snow games with twigs build imaginations and fine motor skills.
 You might have to remove your mittens to really get into the fun!